 - 3 original bank statements for the student's and/or relatives' bank account showing financial resources which will be used during the year in which you are enrolled

 All documents must be originals, in English, in US dollars, in triplicate.

-If these items are completed correctly, the UNC International Center will produce an “I-20″ for you.
+If these items are completed correctly, the UNC Office of International Student and Scholar Services will produce an "I-20" for you.
 You must take this I-20 to a US embassy or consulate when applying for your student visa.
 You cannot enter the United States to begin the TAM program on any other visa.
 Before your arrival in the United States, you will also need to arrange health insurance for the length of your stay in the United States and provide documentation of that health insurance to the TAM office at UNC-Chapel Hill.

-Students who are US citizens should not arrange visas or purchase tickets for travel to the sites of their European modules until they have passed language screening in the fall semester at UNC.
+Students who are US citizens should not arrange visas or purchase tickets for travel to the sites of their European modules until they have passed language screening in the fall semester at UNC if required.